TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

     necessary, and there are better alternatives.

-    Access :php:`$GLOBALS['TSFE']` directly only as a last resort, strongly discouraged if not absolutely necessary.
+    Access :php:`$GLOBALS['TSFE']` directly only as a last resort, usage is strongly discouraged, if not absolutely necessary.

 From the source: